traumverloren/camping-in-iceland/README.md

 - Headlamp (for trips to bathroom in the night!)
 - Nail glue (I have long beautiful natural nails, and the camping & hot bath soaks were brutal on my nails & I split a nail at end of the trip & paid heavily to find nail glue in a pharmacy to repair it!)
 - Suncreen (for the sun in the northern part of the island!)
+- AUX cable & iphone headphone adapter (The touchscreen of the infotainment system of the VW Caddy was unresponsive so I could not use BT to stream music & ended up driving all 7 days in silence 😧)

 ---